dennisXZX/web-developer-notes/Angular.md

 /*
-The * prefix indicates it is a structural directive, which means if the value of the directive is evaluated as false, it would remove the HTML structure from the DOM.
+The * prefix indicates it is a structural directive, which means it would change DOM structure based on the condition */
-*/

 <table class="table" *ngIf="products && products.length">